-The research, development and innovation programme ICT 2023 is jointly coordinated and funded by the Academy of Finland and Business Finland with a view to further improving Finland's scientific expertise in computer science and promoting the extensive application of ICT.
-The programme is based on the report 21 Paths to a Frictionless Finland (PDF) by the ICT 2015 Working Group.
+The research, development and innovation programme ICT 2023 is jointly coordinated and funded by the Academy of Finland and Business Finland (formerly Tekes, the Finnish Funding Agency for Innovation).
+The aim of the programme is to further improve Finland's scientific expertise in computer science and to promote the extensive application of ICT.
+The programme is based on the report 21 Paths to a Frictionless Finland by the ICT 2015 Working Group.

-At least 10 million euros of the Academy's budget authority for 2020 will be used to implement the ICT 2023 programme.
-Business Finland will not open a parallel call for business-related projects, but funding is available under this topic through Business Finland's normal application process (see Business Finland, Funding services).
+At least 10 million euros of the Academy's budget authority for 2018 will be used to implement the ICT 2023 programme.
+Business Finland will not open a parallel call for business-related projects, but funding is available under this theme through Business Finland's normal application process (see www.businessfinland.fi/en/for-finnish-customers/services/funding/in-brief).